AE Legal

 Transparency

-Personal data must be processed lawfully, fairly and in a transparent manner.
+With respect to article 12 of the GDPR, personal data must be processed lawfully, fairly and in a transparent manner.
 Regarding the processing of personal data, controllers are obliged to provide certain information to data subjects.
-Such information must be provided in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
+Such information must be provided in a concise, transparent, intelligible and easily accessible form, using clear and plain language so that it is easy to understand, and, additionally, where appropriate, visualisation be used, in particular for any information addressed specifically to a child.
+Such information could be provided in electronic form, for example, when addressed to the public, through a website.

 Purpose limitation